Blizzard Beach vs. Typhoon Lagoon - Disney World Water Parks

 Operational Dates

 Both of Disney World’s water parks operate on part-time schedules.
 Weather permitting, every day of the year has at least one park open.
-The water park schedule has been tough to predict the last few years.
+The water park schedule has stabilized in recent years.
 One water park has been open at a time, according to the following schedule:

 • Blizzard Beach reopened March 7, 2021